wirehead/semantic-mediawiki-docker/README.md

 | MEDIAWIKI_EMAIL_EMERG_CONT | $wgPasswordSender | `nobody@example.com`      | Emergency contact |
 | SMW_SEMANTIC_URL           |                  | `http://www.example.com/`  | SemanticMediaWiki namespace for RDF properties |

+## Versioning

+v{container version}-{mediawiki major version}-{semanticmediawiki major version}

+* The container version will obey SemVer, such that the minor/major version change means that you need to upgrade the Helm chart and/or run a migration script
+* The MediaWiki and SemanticMediaWiki versions are there because a lot of compatibility stuff depends on them

 ## Some details

 ### A brief and non-normative list of what you want to do to run things in a kubernetes-styled situation